Delta456/resume/README.md

 Made with LaTeX and Overleaf.

-Updated as per October 9th 2023.
+Updated as per April 1st 2024.

 ![resume](./resume.png)